 We may receive compensation when you click on links to products from our partners.

 With so many people looking for jobs, your resume has become more important than ever, and if you are looking for a career change, you’ll need to use it to sell yourself, highlighting relevant experience and transferable skills.
-It can be worth using a resume service to help your application to get to the top of the pile.
+It can be worth using a resume service to help your application get to the top of the pile.

 Take Your Time with The Cover Letter

 Cover letters are massively underrated.
-If you are applying for a specific
+If you are applying for a specific job, you might not feel as though you need a cover letter.
+You do.

 Make Your First Impression in Person